This section describes how to use MySQL Router with InnoDB cluster

 server_uuid.
 MySQL Router redirects read-write connections to the newly elected primary.

 If a current secondary leaves the cluster, MySQL Router stops redirecting read-only connections to the instance.

 For more information see Section 126.96.36.199, “Single-Primary Mode”.

 In multi-primary mode:

 If a current "R/W" instance leaves the cluster, MySQL Router redirects read-write connections to other primaries.
-If the instance which left was the last primary in the cluster then X?

 If a current "R/O" instance leaves the cluster,